 - Around the face

 When enjoying the outdoors with your dog, ticks come with the territory, but they shouldn’t prevent you from letting your dog explore.
 Year-round tick prevention minimizes your run-ins with ticks.

-Like this article?
+Did you like our How to Remove Ticks article?
 Check out our informative post on Fun Indoor Activities for Dogs.